 UCLA Steve Tisch BrainSPORT, in partnership with UCLA’s Brain Injury Research Center (BIRC), offers K-12 youth education programs in neuroscience.
 These courses taught by UCLA Neuroscientists teach teenagers about the ongoing changes in their developing brains and how these changes affect decision-making.
 These sessions also cover brain injury and concussions while addressing the importance of early diagnosis and treatment.
 Courses include:

-For more information about preseason baseline testing, please contact:
+For more information about our educational services or preseason baseline testing, please contact: